bitcoin-dot-org/developer.bitcoin.org/glossary.rst

     **Not to be confused with:** Bloom filter (general computer science term, of which Bitcoin's bloom filters are a specific implementation)

+  Certificate chain
+    A chain of certificates connecting a individual's leaf certificate to the certificate authority's root certificate.

   Chain code
     In HD wallets, 256 bits of entropy added to the public and private keys to help them generate secure child keys; the master chain code is usually derived from a seed along with the master private key